rvigneshw/unit_sense_calc/README.md

 1. Go to Settings > Pages.
 2. Set the Source to Deploy from a branch.
 3. For the Branch, select `gh-pages` and `/ (root)`.
 (The workflow will create and push to this branch automatically).
+4.  **Important:** Make sure the "Enforce HTTPS" option is enabled in the GitHub Pages settings.

 Web app will be live at `https://rvigneshw.github.io/unit_sense_calc/`